Reddit's sending GameStop to the moon. It'll eventually crash

 Who listens?

-Michael Pachter, a longtime video game industry analyst at Wedbush Securities, said he hasn't even bothered to update his stock price expectations for GameStop since shares started going crazy last week.
+Michael Pachter, a longtime video game industry analyst at Wedbush Securities, said earlier this week he hasn't even bothered to update his stock price expectations for GameStop since shares started going crazy last week.
 "Who's listening?" he said.
 "Nobody cares what a sell-side analyst says right now."

 But that doesn't come close to explaining GameStop's share price now.
 "It's a Ponzi scheme," Pachter said, referring to a form of fraud that appears to make money but in fact is only propped up by funding from new investors.
 "There is a point where it'll go down."